djmcgregor/training/modules/intermediate.md

         0.1.0 --> 0.2.0.dev0 --> 0.2.0.dev1 --> 0.2.0 --> 0.2.1
         ```

 Version releases are achieved by the use of "tags."
 Tags can be created in GitHub, or with the `git tag` command.
-I'll leave it to you to explore more on this front.
 - Note that once tags are created, we can reference them quite easily.
 Similar to how we can reference PRs, Issues, and individual commit hashes.

 ---